 Ondine is no doubt the highlight for me of this trip.
-From food to the ambience to service, it was flawless.
+From the food to the ambience to the service, it was flawless.
 Ondine is an award-winning seafood restaurant at the heart of Edinburgh (located right next to the famous Victoria Street) and it lived up to every single expectation.
 We had oysters to start and lobsters for mains.
 Not only was the food exquisite but the staff were very accommodating to any dietary requirements and looked after us well without being overbearing.
 This was the best meal we had in Edinburgh and one I would recommend especially if you are a seafood lover.
 Read more about our experience & review at Ondine Edinburgh here.

 There isn’t much around this area per se but if you’re a sucker for pretty photo spots like me, Circus Lane is a fantastic spot to be.
-Located in Stockbridge, the lane features terraced mews, draped with plants and such that makes it so charming and picture-perfect.
+Located in Stockbridge, the lane features terraced mews, draped with plants and such that make it so charming and picture-perfect.
 It is a quiet spot, with only the odd car passing by here and there, so you can take your time for that Insta-perfect shot!

 Brunch at Pirlous